Nonclassical States for Non-Hermitian Hamiltonians with the Oscillator Spectrum: Introduction

-The systems associated with the non-Hermitian Hamiltonians are subject of investigation in many branches of contemporary physics \cite{Bag16}.
-The applications include the study of unstable (decaying) systems \cite{Moy11}, light propagating in materials with complex refractive index \cite{Kok06}, ${\cal PT}$-symmetric interactions \cite{Ben07}, multi-photon transition processes \cite{Fai87} and diverse measurement techniques \cite{Sim17}, among others.
-However, the nonclassical properties of the states associated with this kind of systems are rarely reported.
-The major problem is the difficulty to construct a complete set of eigenstates because they are not mutually orthogonal for non-Hermitian operators.
-Therefore, the conventional superposition principle is not useful to analyze the nonclassicality of the non-Hermitian systems.
+In the present work we study the nonclassical properties of the states of non-Hermitian Hamiltonians with real spectrum that are generated by Darboux transformations \cite{Ros15,Bla19}.
+In general, the systems associated with non-Hermitian Hamiltonians are subject of investigation in many branches of contemporary physics \cite{Bag16}.
+The applications include the study of unstable (decaying) systems \cite{Moy11}, light propagating in materials with complex refractive index \cite{Mos12}, $PT$-symmetric~\cite{Ben07,Fer98} and $PTC$-symmetric~\cite{Fak09} interactions, multi-photon transition processes \cite{Fai87}, diverse measurement techniques \cite{Sim17}, and coherent states \cite{Ros19,Dey18,Ros18}, among others.
+In the case of the Darboux deformed non-Hermitian systems, the eigenfunctions obey a series of oscillation theorems \cite{Jai17} that permit their study as if they were associated to Hermitian systems.
+Indeed, the representation space of such non-Hermitian systems can be equipped with a bi-orthogonal structure that provides complete sets of orthonormal states \cite{Ros15}.
+We shall focus on non-Hermitian oscillators since their bases of eigenfunctions can be used to construct optimized binomial states \cite{Zel16} and generalized coherent states \cite{Ros18}, which in turn give rise to a wide diversity of pure states as particular cases.
+One of the main results reported in this paper is to show that the techniques used to study classical like properties for Hermitian systems can be adjusted to investigate the classicality of the states of Darboux deformed non-Hermitian systems.